 - Hair Metal: A throwback to the genre.

-- Impossibly Cool Clothes: Justin once had a wardrobe rivaling Steven Perry's, and Frankie always seems to dress like Jimmy Hendrix to match his afro.
+- Impossibly Cool Clothes: Justin once had a wardrobe rivaling Steven Perry's, and Frankie always seems to dress like Jimi Hendrix to match his afro.

 - Incredibly Lame Pun: These guys love puns.

 - "Holding My Own" is a song about masturbation.

 - "Love On The Rocks With No Ice" manage to be a drinking pun and relationship pun at the same time.

 - There's a clever joke at the start of the "Everybody Have A Good Time" video.

 - "Growing On Me" is an interesting case: all signs point to it being about some sort of STD, but The Darkness has said that was not the focus of the song at all.

 - Incredibly Long Note: The last notes of "Black Shuck" and "Love On The Rocks With No Ice" are incredible.